heaps12345/madkudu/markdown/careers.md

 # An Open Letter from Sam, Paul, and Francis

-> “If You're Offered a Seat on a Rocket Ship You Don't Ask What Seat.
+> "If You're Offered a Seat on a Rocket Ship You Don't Ask What Seat.
 You Just Get On.”
 --Eric Schmidt, former CEO, Google

 Thank you, thank you, thank you.
 Thank you for taking the time to read about MadKudu.